SVendittelli/MMM-fitbit/README.md

     * Run it without arguments and have it read from `credentials.ini` (you can use this if you have already setup the module but need a fresh set of tokens)
     * Run it without arguments and enter your client_id and client_secret when prompted
     * **IMPORTANT NOTE** MagicMirror² can not be running when you run the `setupAccess.py` script since it uses the same port: `8080`.
 After running setup, you can restart MM².
-* Login using your fitbit credentials (if you are not already) and allow access to all options (if you do not some features may not work, but you may revoke app access and rerun `sudo python setupAccess.py` to change these)
+* Log in using your Fitbit credentials (if you are not already) and allow access to all options (if you do not some features may not work, but you may revoke app access and re-run `sudo python setupAccess.py` to change these).
-* Add the example config to your config (entering relavent credentials)
+* Add the example config to your config (entering relevant credentials)
 * Start your MagicMirror!

 Config